 The 23rd annual Hebridean Celtic Festival will take place at Stornoway in the Outer Hebrides, Scotland from Thursday 19th to Saturday 21st July 2018.

-Confirmed so far are Skipinnish, Blazin' Fiddles, Tide Lines, Deacon Blue, The Tumbling Souls, Kinnaris Quintet, Trail West, Vishten, Yves Lambert Trio, and Habadekuk.
+Acts confirmed so far include:- Skipinnish, Blazin' Fiddles, Tide Lines, Deacon Blue, The Tumbling Souls, Kinnaris Quintet, Trail West, Vishten, Yves Lambert Trio, and Habadekuk.

-For all of the details so far please see the line-up page.
+For all of the details so far including day splits please see the line-up page.

 Many complementary events are also hosted by community groups around Stornaway and the islands of Lewis and Harris catering for a variety of tastes both musical and otherwise.
 There are also workshops often given by many of the festival's performers, which includes masterclass sessions.
 Also included are the ever popular Gaelic language tasters, lectures and children's entertainment plus numerous pub sessions in Stornoway and the surrounding area.
 Art workshops will be given a historical twist, there's a fire show finale on Saturday.